College Major Salary Comparison 2026: Pay, ROI & Job Growth

 What is the highest-paying college major in 2026?

-Petroleum engineering consistently ranks as the highest-paying bachelor's degree with a median starting salary of approximately $83,000 and mid-career earnings exceeding $175,000.
-However, computer science and software engineering offer more job opportunities and comparable mid-career salaries of $130,000-$170,000 with significantly more openings nationwide.
+Petroleum engineering consistently ranks as the highest-paying bachelor's degree in salary comparison datasets, with mid-career earnings often exceeding $175,000.
+NACE projects $100,750 average starting pay for Class of 2026 petroleum engineering graduates.
+However, computer science and software engineering offer more job opportunities and comparable mid-career salaries with significantly more openings nationwide.

 Do college major salaries vary by location?